 Instructions for Completing and Submitting a PhD Application

 The completed application and supporting information is initially screened by an admissions committee of the program of study to which the student is applying.
 The strongest candidates are invited to attend the Graduate School's "Recruitment Days" held in February.
-During the two-day period, applicants experience program orientation; personal interviews; and opportunities to interact with fellow applicants, current graduate students and faculty.
+During this two-day period, applicants experience program orientation; personal interviews; and opportunities to interact with fellow applicants, current graduate students and faculty.

 Following "Recruitment Days," each program forwards recommendations on candidates for acceptance to the Graduate School Dean for final decision, who then notifies candidates of their acceptance.
 The final date for acceptance is April 15.